This post is continuously updated to reflect how programmatic creative and dynamic creative optimization (DCO) are evolving.

 …You are looking for a way to build ads in sets of multiple sizes (300×250, 300×600, 320×50, etc) all at the same time.
 You would even enjoy being able to working on multiples of these sets at the same time.

 …If you do want to localize your advertising, you want more customization than changing an address or city name

-…You are a publisher or media company who sells somewhat similar display campaigns to a high volume of local businesses, and want a fast tool to create ads for them
+…You are a publisher or media company who sells somewhat similar display campaigns to a high volume of local businesses.
+You want a fast tool to create ads for them

 DCO can help you if…

 …You are operating a direct response campaign for multiple products and with millions (or billions) of impressions budgeted.